 What's Happening in Florida

-Kratom, derived from the leaves of a Southeast Asian tree (Mitragyna speciosa), has surged in popularity for its reported benefits, like easing pain, boosting energy, and helping with opioid withdrawal.
-In Florida, however, state legislators are eyeing bills that would treat kratom like a pharmaceutical drug, mandating rigorous FDA-style standards.
-This includes requirements for Good Manufacturing Practices (GMP), such as controlled production environments, precise labeling, third-party testing for contaminants, and possibly even dosage limits.
+Kratom comes from the leaves of a Southeast Asian tree called Mitragyna speciosa.
+People use it for pain relief, energy, and sometimes to manage opioid withdrawal symptoms.
+In Florida, state lawmakers are pushing bills that would classify it like a pharmaceutical drug—requiring Good Manufacturing Practices, controlled production facilities, detailed labeling, third-party testing for contaminants, and possibly even dosage limits.

 Why Kava Bars Should Care